joostkremers/pandoc-mode/docs/index.md

 which, as the name suggests, runs Pandoc on the document, passing all options you have set.
-By default, Pandoc sends the output to stdout (except when the output format is “odt”, “epub” or “docx”, in which case output is always sent to a file.).
+By default, Pandoc sends the output to stdout (except when the output format is “odt”, “epub” or “docx”, in which case output is always sent to a file).
 Emacs captures this output and redirects it to the buffer `*Pandoc output*`.
 The output buffer is not normally shown, but you can make it visible through the menu or by typing `C-c / V`.
 Error messages from Pandoc are also displayed in this buffer.

-When you run Pandoc, `pandoc-mode` also generates a few messages, which are logged in a buffer calles `*Pandoc log*`.
+When you run Pandoc, `pandoc-mode` also generates a few messages, which are logged in a buffer called `*Pandoc log*`.
 You will rarely need to see this, since `pandoc-mode` displays a message telling you whether Pandoc finished successfully or not.
 In the latter case, the output buffer is displayed, so you can see the error that Pandoc reported.